gavinanderegg/gavinanderegg.github.io/_posts/2026/2026-07-12-an-infuriating-goodbye-to-photoshop.md

 ---
 title: >
-    An infuriating goodbye to Photoshop
+    An infuriated goodbye to Photoshop
 date: 2026-07-12 15:44:53 -0300
 ---